Body Disorders

 Urdu Name : Bedanjir, Arandi

-Description: The oil extracted from the bean is regarded as one of the most valuable non-irritant purgative and demulcent.
+The oil extracted from the bean is regarded as one of the most valuable non-irritant purgative and demulcent.
 It has been widely used for over 2000 years.
 It is considered to be fast, safe and gentle and is particularly recommended for children, pregnant women and the elderly due to its mild action.
 It acts in 4 or 5 hours, causing liquid stools without pain or griping and has a sedative effect on the intestines.
 It is also useful in flatulence, colic and diarrhoea due to slow digestion.
-The oil expels worms from the body, after other suitable remedies have been given.
+The oil expels worms from the body, after other suitable naturals have been given.

 Externally it is very useful in chronic articular rheumatism, lumbago, facial paralysis, sciatica, gout, etc. When massaged on the breasts after childbirth it stimulates milk flow through its stimulating action the lactating enzymes in the mammary glands.
 Also increases breast size.
 If used regularly as hair oil, it helps in the growth of hair and cures dandruff.